The South Carolina Commercial Seafood

 How much does a fisher or a mariculturist make in a year on average?

 A mariculturist’s income is dependent on the position held at an operation (whether entry-level, manager, or owner), the scale of an operation or production level, the species being produced, and how much of the year species may be harvested.
-Employees are typically paid based on hourly wage.
-As entry-level workers gain experience and build skills, there are frequent opportunities to be promoted into manager positions, or to engage in cooperative resource sharing.
+Employees are typically paid based on an hourly wage and can expect to work year-round.
+As entry-level workers gain experience and build skills, there are frequent opportunities to be promoted into manager positions or to engage in cooperative resource sharing.

 Will I get a degree or certificate?